Writing & PublishingPublishing Posts

 Drafts

 Every post starts as a draft and saves automatically.
-Find drafts in the Drafts tab on the Posts page.
+Find your drafts in the Library, filtered to Posts.

 Pinning posts

 Pin important posts to the top of your blog index.
 Open the post's menu and choose Pin.
-Pinned posts can be reordered from the Posts page.
+Pinned posts can be reordered from the Library.

 Post visibility